-7) Transition Planning Survey (New): The GaDOE created a new Portal application (Transition Planning Survey) to collect district information on transition.
+7) Transition Planning Survey: The GaDOE created a new Portal application (Transition Planning Survey) to collect district information on transition.
 The GaDOE provided each district with a randomly selected prepopulated list of students for which transition checklists must be completed.
 The GaDOE will review approximately 10% of the total number of transition plans that are submitted in the Portal.
 This tool was developed to ensure timely and accurate data collection for Indicator 13.

-8) Collection Tool (New): A secure application has been developed to collect district level data for Indicators 11 and 12.
+8) Collection Tool: A secure application has been developed to collect district level data for Indicators 11 and 12.
 This tool was developed to ensure timely and accurate data collection.

 9) Special Education Data File: Design and implement a Special Education Data File in the Student Record Data Collection.
 This web-based system eliminates the few existing data elements currently collected by paper or electronic spreadsheet submissions.
 This new Special Education Data File will allow the State to facilitate the collection of selected data elements unique to students with disabilities.
 This includes, but is not limited to, data sensitive events and parent/student participation in Individualized Education Programs.
 Data collection will begin in March 2007 and close June 15, 2007.

-11) Data Workshops for General/Special Education Personnel: The Division for Special Education will conduct regional data reporting workshops for general and special education personnel.
+Timelines: FFY 2006 - FFY 2012 Resources: Federal Funds and Funds 10) Data Review: Review state and federal data elements and practices to provide for consistent data reporting practices.
+Timelines: FFY 2006 - FFY 2012 Resources: GaDOE Personnel; Internal Technology Personnel 11) Data Workshops for General/Special Education Personnel: The Division for Special Education will conduct regional data reporting workshops for general and special education personnel.
+Resources: GaDOE Personnel; Internal Timelines: FFY 2004 - FFY 2012 Technology Personnel

 12) Teleconferences: The State will provide a series of data collection teleconferences for districts statewide.
-Timelines: FFY 2004 - FFY 2012 Technology Personnel 13) Cognos: Develop a dynamic query system, Cognos, for the Division for Special Education staff to use in the data analysis of all 618 and APR data.
+Timelines: FFY 2004 - FFY 2012 Resources: GaDOE Personnel; Internal Technology Personnel 13) Cognos: Develop a dynamic query system, Cognos, for the Division for Special Education staff to use in the data analysis of all 618 and APR data.
 Staff will be trained during December 2006 and January 2007.
 Future FFY 2007 projections include district level secured access.
 Timelines: FFY 2006 - FFY 2012 Resources: Federal Funds and Funds